awsdocs/amazon-ecs-developer-guide/doc_source/basic-service-params.md

 **Important**
 Amazon ECS has provided a new console experience for creating a service\.
 For more information, see [Creating a service using the new console](create-service-console-v2.md)\.

-All services require some basic configuration parameters that define the service, such as the task definition to use, which cluster the service should run on, how many tasks should be placed for the service, and so on\.
+All services require some configuration parameters that define the service, such as the task definition to use, which cluster that the service runs on, how many tasks are placed for the service\.
 This is called the *service definition*\.
 For more information about the parameters defined in a service definition, see [Service definition parameters](service_definition_parameters.md)\.

-This procedure covers creating a service with the basic service definition parameters that are required\.
-After you have configured these parameters, you can create your service or move on to the procedures for optional service definition configuration, such as configuring your service to use a load balancer\.
+This procedure covers how to create a service and covers the service definition parameters that are required\.
+After you configured these parameters, you can create your service or move on to the procedures for optional service definition configuration\.
+For example, you can move on to configuring your service to use a load balancer\.

 **Note**
-If your cluster is configured with a default capacity provider strategy, you will only be able to create a service using the default capacity provider strategy when using the console\.
-Likewise, if no default capacity provider is defined, you will only be able to use a launch type when creating a service using the console\.
-It is not currently possible to have a mixed strategy using both capacity providers and launch types in the console\.
+If your cluster is configured with a default capacity provider strategy, you can only create a service using the default capacity provider strategy when using the console\.
+Likewise, if no default capacity provider is defined, you can only use a launch type when creating a service using the console\.
+It's not currently possible to have a mixed strategy using both capacity providers and launch types in the console\.

 **To configure the basic service definition parameters**